openmainframeproject/artwork/INSTRUCTIONS.md

 `<project full name>` is the display name for the project ( e.g. 'Zowe' )

-`<project name>` is the name of the project in the filesystem ( e.g. 'zowe' )
+`<project name>` is the project slug ( e.g. 'zowe' )

 1. Add a new directory under `projects` with the artwork.
-Artwork directory structure should map as follows...
+Artwork directory structure should map as follows ( and all in lowercase )...

 ```
 <project name>